fruitbox12/NeuRacle/README.md

 Datas with >2/3 staked weight of that round will also be validated.

+## What bad things won't happend on NeuRacle?

+**Low performance Validators**: The data update will happen at the "almost same time" in every validators.
+Assume we have some validator with low performance that lead to a data update "slightly different", that validator will right away deemed as "untruthful" and punished.
+This punish and reward mechanism will ensure all validator to host and ensure the Gateway in the best performance.

+**Single point of failure**: The validating system is decentralized, there is no single point of failure.

 ## What bad things might happend on NeuRacle?

-**Vulnerability** (or break security): NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value  to break liveness, >2/3 staked value to really conduct a meaningful attack.
+**Security, Liveness Break**: NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value to break liveness, >2/3 staked value to really conduct a meaningful attack.
 Based on game-theory, that attack will really hard and costly.
-With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round, will all be randomized, make the attack become almost impossible.
+With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round will all be randomized, make an attack become almost impossible.

-**Break liveness**: The data update will happen at the "almost same time" in every validators.
-Assume we have some validator with low performance that will make the data "slightly different", that validator will right away deemed as "untruthful" and punished.
-This punish and reward mechanism will ensure all validator to host and ensure the Gateway in the best performance.

-## Use case:

-**Algorithmed stable coin**: Despite the current failure of Luna Ecosystem, I still have a high trust that **stable coin is a bridge between Crypto - Fiat worlds, so it should have traits of both**.
-The algorithmed stablecoin on DeFi world can be backed by algorithm **and** at the same time backed by fiat when traded in real world.

-## Future work

 *I'm still an amateur on cryptography and distributed technology, in this work there may still contain something wrong or haven't taken into account.
 I'm glad to have any contributor to this work.*